Pradnya144/Portfolio-Project-2/README.md

 ### Frameworks, Libraries and Programs used

 1. Google Fonts:
     * Google fonts import statements were used as part of this project to make use of the fonts which are used on all pages of the website.
-2. Font Awesome:
-    * Font Awesome was used on all pages of the website to add social media icons.
-3. Gitpod:
+2. Gitpod:
     * Gitpod IDE was used for writing and editing code and version control.
-4. GitHub:
+3. GitHub:
     * GitHub is used to store the projects code after being pushed from Git.
-5. Formatting:
+4. Formatting:
     * The css file was passed through https://beautifier.io/ for a consistent formatting throughout the code.